-- projecting cash flows by major currencies and taking into account the level of liquid assets necessary in relation thereto; - maintaining a diverse range of funding sources; - maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any interruption to cash flow (the "liquidity portfolio"); - developing contingency plans for maintaining liquidity and funding; - monitoring liquidity ratios against regulatory requirements.
+- maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any interruption to cash flow (the "liquidity portfolio") - maintaining liquidity and funding contingency plans - monitoring liquidity ratios against regulatory requirements

 The Department of Monetary Operations based on information of the asset and liability liquidity performs analysis of the liquidity position.
 Afterwards, the Department of Monetary Operations maintains the liquidity level by purchasing highly liquid assets.
-To meet liquidity management goals the liquidity portfolio is invested to assets that can be sold at market price as soon as it possible if required.
+To meet liquidity management goals the liquidity portfolio is invested in assets that can be sold as soon as it possible if required.

-According to the Investment Strategy of Gold and Foreign Exchange Reserves, the liquidity portfolio has to comply with the following parameters:
+According to the Investment Strategy of Gold and Foreign Exchange Reserves of the National Bank the liquidity portfolio has to comply with the following parameters: